betloreilly/opensearch/opensearch_workshop_final.md

 - Fast, exact filters and aggregations
 - Built‑in visualizations in Dashboards

-It handles text, numbers, dates, geo—basically any JSON you throw at it.
+It handles text, numbers, dates, geo; basically any JSON you throw at it.

 ---